SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 ### In practice

-Luckily, most of these standards could (in our case) be easily adopted with the help of the [osism-flavor-manager](https://github.com/osism/openstack-flavor-manager) and the
+Luckily, most of these standards could (in our case) be easily adopted with the help of the OSISM [openstack-flavor-manager](https://github.com/osism/openstack-flavor-manager) and
-[osism-image-manager](https://github.com/osism/openstack-image-manager), which both offer options to create SCS-compliant flavors and images with the correct names and relevant meta information. *osism-flavor-manager* can do this fully automatic, whereas the *osism-image-manager* requires a file containing the necessary information; this is nonetheless easier than doing this work manually, since only one file needs to be maintained and up-to-date with the standards.
+[openstack-image-manager](https://github.com/osism/openstack-image-manager), which both offer options to create SCS-compliant flavors and images with the correct names and relevant meta information. *openstack-flavor-manager* can do this fully automatic, whereas the *openstack-image-manager* requires a file containing the necessary information; this is nonetheless easier than doing this work manually, since only one file needs to be maintained and up-to-date with the standards.